justdvnsh/v-plag-checker/README.md

-# Watch-Me-Build-an-Education-Startup
+# V-PlagChecker

-This is the code for "Watch Me Build an Education Startup" by Siraj Raval on Youtube
+The free online plagiarism checker , which not just checks for plagiarism online , but also checks for the Ai - generated plagiarism which is a new type of plagiarism .
+It automatically grades the assignments , essays or the thesis papers , along with a report of how you did .
+It also generates a small summary of the project .

 ## Overview

-This is the code for [this](https://www.youtube.com/watch?v=7d1smRd-8aI) video on Youtube by Siraj Raval.
-It's the code for EssayBrain, a tool for teacher that automatically grades and validates essays.
-In order to validate essays, it uses the copyleaks API to check for plagiarism.
-It also uses a modified version of GPT-2 to detect the likelihood that the text was real or fake.
+It's the code for V-PlagChecker, a tool for teacher/students that automatically grades and validates essays/thesis papers.
+In order to validate essays, it uses the n-gram modekl  to check for plagiarism.
+It also uses a modified version of GPT-2 to detect the likelihood that the text was real or fake ( The AI generated plagiarism ).
 Then it outputs a validation score using these 2 scores.
-In order to grade the essay, it uses a neural network model trained on the automatic essay grading dataset on Kaggle found here https://www.kaggle.com/c/asap-aes/data .Take this code and go build a profitable startup with it.
+In order to grade the essay, it uses a neural network model trained on the automatic essay grading dataset on Kaggle found here https://www.kaggle.com/c/asap-aes/data .

 ## Credits

 Credits for the base repository go to [this](https://github.com/HendrikStrobelt/detecting-fake-text/) academic team.
-Credits for the other tools go to Google, Stripe, and OpenAI.
+Credits for the other tools go to Google, OpenAI and NLTK.
 I will also take ths opportunity to give thanks to all humans who perform selfless acts for others, in big ways and small.
 Thank you, please keep doing that.

 ## Call for Pull Requests

 This is an ongoing, open source project.
-Please contribute, it will help all those that watch the video.
+Please contribute, it will help all those that use the app.
 Make a PR for any of these bugs

-- Finish implementing the CopyLeaks API
+- Finish implementing the bing api to check for plagiarism using the grams as features
 - Create a more accurate version of a validation score that uses the CopyLeaks API score + the GPT-2 real/fake score.
 Display it to the screen when computed.
 - Fix the Tensorflow.js integration, such that its using a pretrained model on the Kaggle automatic essay scoring data, instead ot the default model its using right now.
 Display the score to the screen accordingly.
+- Host the website online, for the app to use the API
-- Redesign the app so it looks even more professional (UI elements)
+- Make the app

-## Dependencies

-- Flask
-- GPT-2 model
-- D3.js
-- Stripe
-- Firebase
-- Copyleaks API
--
+- Connect it to the api

 ## Quickstart